-The Yorkshire 3 Peaks Walk starts and finishes in Horton in Ribblesdale in North Yorkshire.
-The walk is circular and takes you over the mountains of Pen-y-ghent, Whernside and Ingleborough.
+The Yorkshire 3 Peaks Walk starts and finishes at Horton in Ribblesdale in North Yorkshire.
+The walk is circular and takes you over the mountains of Pen-y-Ghent, Whernside and Ingleborough.

 We leave Horton around 8am and proceed to ascend the foothills of Pen-y-ghent.
 With a short sharp ascent to the top we reach the triangulation pillar, the highest point.
 From here it is all downhill to the valley below.
-Crossing undulating farmland we see Ribblehead Viaduct in the distance, our lunch stop.
-After passing an area of potholes and crossing the River Ribble, we arrive at Ribblehead.
+Crossing undulating farmland we see Ribblehead Viaduct in the distance, and after passing an area of potholes and crossing the River Ribble, we arrive at Ribblehead.
 A hot lunch is served before we start again.

 We walk alongside Ribblehead Viaduct before passing the aqueduct and starting our gradual ascent to the summit.
 The slabbed path higher up is easier to walk on and the views improve right to the top.
-Beside the triangulation pillar, views to Morecambe Bay, checkpoint 2 and Ribblehead below make this a good photo stop.
+Beside the triangulation pillar, views to Morecambe Bay and Ribblehead below make this an excellent photo stop.
 A steep descent takes us to the checkpoint for a short rest and yet more food!

-Leaving checkpoint 2, we pass the Old Hill Inn and soon turn off towards Ingleborough.
+Leaving the checkpoint, we pass the Old Hill Inn and soon turn off towards Ingleborough.
 We pass numerous limestone outcrops on our way to the base of Ingleborough.
 We have another short, steep ascent to the higher ground then to the summit.
 Again the views are stunning in all directions.

 We pick up the path back to Horton now and soon see the village nestling in the valley below.
 Passing through the fields of limestone on the lower ground, we approach Horton in Ribblesdale around 2 hours after leaving the summit.
 It is a welcome return for tired legs, but a fantastic, exhilarating and rewarding day out.